Organising a group visit

 - The number in your group.

 - How long you want your visit to last.

-- Whether your group want a talk only, or a talk and tour.
+- What combination your group would like: talk, or talk and tour.

 - If any of your party have a disability or have special needs.

 - Whether your group intend to do some research as well as a talk/tour.

 When organising a school visit, please note the following in your request: